FAQ about the check-in ticket

 - You must have a functional mobile phone with a touch screen and an up-to-date operating system (the minimum requirements are available in the App Store or Google Play Store) that has not been rooted or jailbroken.

-- Your mobile phone must have a functional SIM card that allows data traffic.
+- You need a functional mobile data connection during the check-in and check-out processes as well as during the entire journey as well as sufficient battery power for the entire duration of the journey.
 We recommend that you use the check-in ticket with a contract that provides a flat rate for data.

 In what area can I travel with the check-in ticket?